Why Do You Need To Get A Work Note From A Doctor After A Serious Work Injury? Short Answer: It’s Your Ticket To Benefits

-First of all, your treatment requires authorizations and all of your providers (there may be one or several) will need to have the authorizations to treat you in their records.
-They have to carry the authorizations so they have the authority to bill workers' 'comp.
-When scheduling your treatment, you may need to be prepared for extra administrative measures, evaluations, and paperwork that you might not have to deal with when using your regular insurance.
-Give yourself a little extra time before your first appointment with a new provider to make space for these types of tasks.
-And call ahead of time to make sure that the office has indeed received the authorizations from your workers' comp adjuster to make sure you don't drive to their appointment just to be sent back home.
+When scheduling medical treatment, you need to be prepared for extra administrative measures, evaluations, and paperwork that you might not have to deal with when using regular health insurance.
+You should give yourself extra time before a first appointment with a new provider for these types of tasks.
+And call ahead of time to make sure that the office has recieved the authorizations from the workers' comp adjuster to make sure you don't drive to their appointment just to be sent back home.

 It becomes much harder to get a hold of the work note once you leave the office.
 Front desk people get busy, records clerks have a hundred files in front of them.
 You need to just get it when you are there.
-And don't forget to look at your slip before you leave the office and make sure it says what the doctor said to you.
-Doctor's offices sometimes make clerical errors so you want to make sure that the paperwork matches what you discussed with your doctor.
+And don't forget to look at your slip before you leave the office, and make sure it says what the doctor said to them.
+Doctor's offices sometimes make clerical errors, so you always want to make sure that the paperwork matches what you discussed with your doctor.

-The referrals have to match the type of treatment exactly.
+When you get referrals they have to match the type of treatment exactly.
 For example, if the referral says "physical therapy" and you want to get "aqua therapy," you will have to get an order specifically for aqua therapy.
 You should also check your prescriptions for dosing consistency.
 You want to make sure you have enough to last until your next visit.

 These records, especially from your treating physician, are the trail of paperwork that we use to show continuity of care and continuation of treatment, so you will also want to make sure that your visit notes reflect everything that you talked about with your doctor.
 Sometimes doctors offices inadvertently leave in visit notes things that don't correspond with the doctor's orders, such as "claimant can go back to work," when the doctor actually put you out of work for another month.
 These mistakes are not fatal, you just need to call the doctor and ask them to correct the visit notes.
 Sometimes your adjuster will want to see your visit reports, so you want to make sure they are accurate.